mudassir0909/jsonresume-card/README.md

 ```

 * `data-username` must be your jsonresume profile username(For example: my profile url is http://registry.jsonresume.org/mudassirali).
 * `data-theme` is the name of the theme you wish to use (default or minimal or custom).
-If no theme is specified the default theme `default` is used.
+If no theme is specified the default theme `default` is used (This is not the jsonresume theme, this is specific to card only).

 In addition to that you need to include the following `script` tag & voila !
 ```html